Donald & JoAnna Atkinson

 DIRECTOR OF ADMINISTRATION

-Dynamic in personal charisma and eminently motivated to share the Love of Christ with all,
+Dynamic in personal charisma and motivated to share the Love of Christ with all,

-Jeff is an Army veteran having served his country with honor in Operation Iraqi Freedom from ‘03-’04.
+Jeff is an Army veteran having served his country as a M1A2 tank driver in Operation Iraqi Freedom from 2003-2004.

-A graduate of NBIC, Jeff struggled with meth related chemical dependency for over 20 years before surrendering his life to Christ at NBIC.
+A graduate of NBIC, Jeff struggled with drug related chemical dependency for over 20 years before surrendering his life to Christ at NBIC.

-Jeff is a loving father of two children, ages 9 ( beautiful girl) & 6 ( handsome boy) , and is rumored to be done with chocolate ice cream for the foreseeable future.
+Jeff is a loving father of two children, ages 13 ( beautiful girl) & 9 ( handsome boy).